-Hopefully, this type of hardy soul hasn't actually disappeared from our wild and wonderful frontier state, but is merely dressed in a different way.
+Hopefully, this type of hardy soul hasn't actually disappeared from our wild and wonderful frontier state, but is merely dressed differently.

-All of the artwork by Cindy Pendleton, appears on Anchorage Memories by special permission of the artist and all of the artwork by Cindy Pendleton is copyrighted by Pendleton Fine Arts
+All the artwork by Cindy Pendleton, appears on Anchorage Memories by special permission of the artist and all the artwork by Cindy Pendleton is copyrighted by Pendleton Fine Arts.

 Now, because of Cindy's talent, and obvious love of Alaska and Anchorage, you can visit these precious memories any time you want.